geophile/marcel/README.md

 long-running host executables.
 Now, this buffering does not happen.

 The marcel equivalent of the `find` executable is `ls -R`.
 But ignoring
-that: Previous, if you ran `find /` from marcel, the `find` would run completely, buffering the output, and then marcel would print the buffer's contents.
+that: Previously, if you ran `find /` from marcel, the `find` would run completely, buffering the output, and then marcel would print the buffer's contents.
 Now you see output immediately.